 You should change your password as soon as possible.

-There is a change password link at Change Password You will be asked to set up some challenge questions so that you can log in when you forget your password.
+There is a change password link at Change Password.
+You’ll also have to set up some challenge questions to help you log in in case you forget your password.

-Your account number is also your email address (e.g. firstname.lastname@example.org).
-You can access your email at SOAS Mail.
+Your account number is also your email address (for example, email@example.com).

 Creating an alias

-As a SOAS student you are automatically placed on some Listserv mailing lists based on information we hold about your registration.
-For degree students, this will mean membership of Year, Course and Programme of Study Lists.
+As a SOAS student you’re automatically put on some Listserv mailing lists based on your registration information.
+For degree students, this means membership of Year, Course and Programme of Study Lists.
 The Year lists will also result in inheriting membership of related Faculty-wide and School-wide lists.